kriyss/Bukkit-Plugin-Utils/README.md

 Bukkit-Plugin-Utils
 ===================

 This is a framework for help to create [Bukkit](http://bukkit.org/) plugins.
-All work is done in compilation time.
+All works is done at compilation time.
 The framework create automatically the plugin.yml, permissions.yml etc...

-He is also inspired by ToHPluginUtils - ZerothAngel's Bukkit plugin library.

 ## TODO :
 * archetype maven